hattimon/miner_watchdog/root.md

-# 🌐 Helium Hotspot & SenseCap M1 Guide
+# 🌐 Helium Hotspot Root Access & Configuration Guide

 <div align="center">
 <a href="#english">🇬🇧 English</a> | <a href="#polski">🇵🇱 Polski</a>